 Palmer Station's lead scientist, Bill Fraser, talks about his summers on the Antarctic Peninsula and his research on global climate change.

 ExpeditionTrips is proud to co-sponsor career break guru Sherry Ott on her next adventure Antarctica (her 7th continent) alongside her 76 year-old father.
 As co-founder of career break movement Meet, Plan, Go and creator of popular travel blog Ottsworld, Sherry’s mission is to see the words “career break” listed on every resume...

 Circle to Circle: Bergalia Boys' Epic Ride Ends in Antarctica

 A journey of 42,000 miles successfully concluded with a Crossing of the Antarctica Circle!
 We caught up with the Bergalia Boys after their Circle to Circle finale to hear all about the end of the road onboard an Antarctica expedition.

-From discovering thousands of king penguins to meeting the love of his life, ExpeditionTrips' traveler, Giovanni Savaglio, learned on his Antarctic trip in 2002 that the “unexpected is part of polar travel.”
+From discovering thousands of king penguins to meeting the love of his life, ExpeditionTrips' traveler, Giovanni Savaglio, learned on his Antarctic trip that the “unexpected is part of polar travel.”
 Now, Giovanni's passion for polar adventure is about to take him on an expedition to the top of the world!

 Have Fun with Your Antarctic Gear!